 Potential for Scams

-Some companies offering allotment loans may not have your best interests at heart.
-They might charge hidden fees or use deceptive tactics to get you to borrow more than you need.
+Some companies offering allotment loans, checking account or credit applications may not have your best interests at heart.
+They might make loan documents, charge hidden fees, or use deceptive tactics to get you to borrow more than you need.

-It’s important to weigh these disadvantages carefully before deciding if an allotment loan is right for you.
+It’s important to weigh these disadvantages carefully before deciding if an allotment or loan agreement is right for you.